magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 {% endhighlight %}

+Name of data set will show which case to use in the test.

 <h2 id="mtf_repository_config">Configuration repository</h2>

 Configuration repository is a repository for Config module.

 Its name is `ConfigData.xml`.

-It stores predefined data sets of configuration settings of Magento.
+It stores predefined data sets of the Magento configuration settings.

 |field items|semantics|
 |---|---|